 2. Lake Minnewanka Cruise

-Take it nice and easy on your trip across Lake Minnewanka with their local cruise company.
-The cruise takes a few different trips, too, including their Classic and Premium Cruises, the Booze Cruise, or the Junior adventure for kids.
+Take it nice and easy on your trip across Lake Minnewanka with the local cruise company.
+The cruise offers several different trips, including their Classic and Premium Cruises, the Booze Cruise, and the Junior Adventure for kids.

 Where: Lake Minnewanka Road, Banff